slatedocs/slate/source/includes/_create_orders.md

     }
   }
 ```
 A successful response will be a full version of an **Order** object.
-Many of the fields sent in a booking response are confirmation of the details sent in a booking request and are covered in detail in the [View and Order section](#view-an-order).
+Many of the fields sent in a booking response are confirmation of the details sent in a booking request and are covered in detail in the [View an Order section](#view-an-order).
 In addition to the booking details, information about the current State of the order, URLs for order details, and scheduling information is included.

 | Field | Description |
 |------:|:-----------|